chart21/Verification-of-Outsourced-Object-Detection/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 This project lets you send a digitally signed image stream from an Outsourcer (Raspberry pi) to two machines in the local network.
-One remote machine acts as a Contractor and one acts as a Verifier.
+One remote machine acts as a Contractor and the other one acts as a Verifier.
 The Contractor receives all images while the Outsourcer only receives random samples.
-Whenever the Contractor and the Verifier send back a signed object detection result belonging to the same image, the Outsourcer checks if they are equal.
+Whenever the Contractor and the Verifier send back a signed object detection result belonging to the same image, the Outsourcer checks if both results are equal.
 At the end of a contract, signatures can be used as a proof to redeem payment or to convict a party of cheating.

  Supported models for object detection on a regular GPU and CPU are Yolov4 and Yolov3 using Tensorflow, TFLite, and TensorRT (only deterministic) as the framework.
 Tiny weights and custom weights can be used as well.